ethereum/ethereum-org-website/src/content/developers/docs/apis/javascript/index.md

 ## Prerequisites {#prerequisites}

-As well as understanding JavaScript, it might be helpful to understand the [Ethereum stack](/developers/docs/ethereum-stack/) and [Ethereum clients](/developers/docs/nodes-and-clients/).
+It might be helpful to understand the [Ethereum stack](/developers/docs/ethereum-stack/) and [Ethereum clients](/developers/docs/nodes-and-clients/) along with basic understanding of JavaScript will be helpful.

 ## Why use a library? {#why-use-a-library}